BeemaRajan/WhisperSynth/README.md

 A dataset of .wav files was created, representing various synthesizer sounds.
 Each sound corresponds to a unique set of synthesizer settings.
 * Output Data:
 Each .wav file is paired with a .txt file that contains structured information about the synthesizer settings (e.g., oscillator type, frequency, envelope settings).
 The .txt files were automatically generated using a Jupyter notebook (data_gen.ipynb).
 My original goal was to have the model output in a .fxp file format (used by Serum); however, due to challenges in reverse-engineering the .fxp format, this has not been feasible (yet).
+* Audio Analysis with Whisper:
+Whisper processes audio files by converting them into log-mel spectrograms, a feature representation that captures the frequency and energy distribution of audio signals over time.
+This transformation serves as the input for Whisper's encoder and allows the model to analyze audio data effectively.

+[Picture of log-mel spectrogram]

 Challenges: